xieyezi/genji/README.md

-a react state management framewok by vue3 reactivity api
+a vue state management framewok by vue3 reactivity api